-The Center is a joint project of the Department of Religious Studies (Angela Zito, Director) and the Center for Media, Culture, and History, (Faye Ginsburg, Director, Pegi Vail, Director of Public Programing).
-Kali Handelman is the editor of the Center’s innovative web journal, The Revealer: A Daily Review of Religion and the Press.
+The Center is a joint project of the Department of Religious Studies (Angela Zito, Chair) and the Center for Media, Culture, and History, (Faye Ginsburg, Director).
+Brett Krutzsch is the Editor of the Center’s online magazine, the Revealer: A Review of Religion and Media.

-The Center started officially in May 2003.
-In the summer of 2003, they collaborated with Diana Taylor and the Hemispheric Institute of Performance and Politics at NYU in hosting an international “encuentro” on Spectacles of Religiosity: Religious Mediation in the Americas.
+The Center officially started in May 2003.
+We inaugurated ourselves with a collaboration in the summer of 2003 with Diana Taylor and the Hemispheric Institute of Performance and Politics at NYU in hosting an international “encuentro” on Spectacles of Religiosity: Religious Mediation in the Americas.

 For 2004–2005, the annual theme was Religious Experience: Memory, Media, Marketing.
-In May 2005, they presented, along with the Smithsonian’s National Museum of the American Indian, The Museum of Modern Art First Nations/First Features: A Showcase of World Indigenous Film and Media.
+In May 2005, we presented, along with the Smithsonian’s National Museum of the American Indian, The Museum of Modern Art’s First Nations/First Features: A Showcase of World Indigenous Film and Media.

-The theme for 2006–2007 was Secularization, Media and the Globalization of Religion.
-A range of challenges to "secularism" emerging in contemporary forms of religious community and identity position themselves within and against secular regimes associated with modernity.
-We explored various media through which these challenges are mounted, pursued, and performed, and through which they acquire social weight.
+For 2006–2007, the theme was Secularization, Media and the Globalization of Religion.
+We explored various media through which challenges to secularism have been mounted, pursued, and performed, and how they acquired social weight.